acacode/swagger-typescript-api/README.md

 `GET:/api/vegetables/addVegetable`
 with `--module-name-index 0` Api class will have one property `api`
 When we change it to `--module-name-index 1` then Api class have two properties `fruits` and `vegetables`

+### **`--module-name-first-tag`**
+This option will group your API operations based on their first tag - mirroring how the Swagger UI groups displayed operations

 ## 📄 Mass media